×

 What are the schools in Crucita like?

 "Crucita is a small coastal town and does not appear to have any international or bilingual schools.
 The educational facilities in Crucita are likely to be local schools teaching in Spanish.
 For international or bilingual education, one would likely need to look in larger cities such as Quito or Guayaquil.
 For example, the British School Quito is a well-known international school in Ecuador that offers the International Baccalaureate program and teaches in English.
-Another option is the Inter-American Academy in Guayaquil, which is an American international school offering a U.S.-based curriculum and English language instruction," commented one expat when asked about in Crucita.
+Another option is the Inter-American Academy in Guayaquil, which is an American international school offering a U.S.-based curriculum and English language instruction," said one parent with children at in Crucita.

 What advice to expats in Crucita have about housing?